TomasWandahl/SBAB_TEST/README.md

 $ npm run dev
 ```

-Copy the contents of .env.example to .env and enter your API_KEY
+Copy the contents of .env.example to .env and fill in your API Key provided by https://www.trafiklab.se/

 ### Frontend
 To run the Frontend Client, install it locally using npm: